-I know better than to call you names, so please don't take this the wrong way, but I'm honestly curious if you diverge at all from the usual social justice positions.
+I know better than to call you names, so please don't take this the wrong way, but I'm honestly curious if you diverge at all from the usual social justice positions in the way I've seen other artists do.
 Is there any topic you find yourself on the other side going "man those guys are crazy!"?
 I agree with most feminism stuff, but the far left makes me nuts with their "cultural appropriation" police, especially as a writer who wants to write about other cultures.
 How do I do that if it's not appropriation?
 Should I be feeling guiltier?
 Asking for a friend.

 Relax, Eric.
 Unless you write anonymous entitled screeching nast-o-gram hate mail, you're probably safe.
 I'm always going to be snarky because that's just who I am, but I'm not going to order a full salvo of B-5000 Snark-O-Tron artillery batteries to target your face unless you richly deserve it.
 Which usually means snotty and anonymous.

-A lot of my friends and fellow social justice brigade disagree quite often.
+A lot of folks who discuss social issues quite often.
 QUITE OFTEN.
 Oh Em Eff Gee do we disagree quite often.
 Anyone who thinks we're all lock armed and singing Kumbaya in the name of equal equality hugging is either not spending enough time actually listening to us talk to each other or is some unrepentant, overt racist who has actually gotten us all to agree on the fact that they suck (and not in the eye-contact, lots-of-enthusiasm way).

 I'm not saying that's you, Eric, but if you find yourself disagreeing with the left even though you are on the left, you're in good company.
-I'll buy you an Otter Pop and we can commiserate with bitter patchouli-slathered, pagan tears.
+I'll buy you an Otter Pop and we can commiserate with bitter, pagan/atheist tears.

 Just a week ago there was considerable Facebook infighting over the Grammys and a lot of good, thoughtful, smart people disagreed.
 Some did so reasonably.
 Others decided to mount their war-steed drama llamas and ride them hard onto the fields of battle.
 Plus, if that's not bad enough, just about every discussion around here involves someone attempting to crown themselves the Lord of Words™ in order to demand contrition that their definition of certain terms (and no other) be used.